hamedNB1/python-learning-journey/projects/README.md

 Example output :
 Hi User
--What is your username?
+What is your username?
 Ali
--What is your password?
+What is your password?
--Welcome to the system, Ali!
+Welcome to the system, Ali!

 ## How to run
 ```bash